Find out more here!

 • Partnership with CareersPortal.ie and the AIB Career Skills Competition

-Simply register your interest using the contact form on the bottom of this page or alternatively email us at email@example.com or call 01 522 4880.
+Simply register your interest using the contact form on the bottom of this page or alternatively email us at firstname.lastname@example.org or call 01 522 4880.
 A member of the team will get back to you within working hours (Monday-Friday 9am-5pm) with your school’s unique access code.
-From here, you can use this code to create your very own account.
+From here, you can use this code to create your very own teacher account.

 During the year, simply log on, select which resources you would like to use and enjoy!